Leveraging Affinity in Percona Everest¶

 -

-You can set affinity rules in Percona Everest via the Advanced Configurations page within the Affinity section.
 From the Percona Everest home page, navigate through the Create Database wizard until you reach the Advanced Configurations page.

 -